garylai00000/UVa-online-judge/UVa10827/README.md

 # [10827 Maximum sum on a torus](https://uva.onlinejudge.org/external/108/10827.pdf)
-Three approaches for this problem
+Three approaches to this problem
 ## Approach 1 (inclusion and exclusion)
-First, expand the grid length and width to 2*N as following example, which makes it easier to solve the cyclic situation.
+First, expand the grid length and width to 2*N as the following example, which makes it easier to solve the cyclic situation.

 original grid (2*2):